meilisearch/firestore-meilisearch/guides/IMPORT_EXISTING_DOCUMENTS.md

     ```
     **Note**: The `--batch-size` and `--query-collection-group` arguments are optional.
 To see its usage, run the above command with `--help`.

-4. Check if the index and Document are imported in MeiliSearch:
+4. Check if the index and Document are imported in Meilisearch:

   1. Check that the index has been created.:
     ```bash
     curl \
       -X GET 'http://${MEILISEARCH_HOST}/indexes/${MEILISEARCH_INDEX_NAME}'
     ```
-    **Note**:  This example must be launched in your terminal but if you are already using the MeiliSearch SDK you can use the command related to the [latter](https://docs.meilisearch.com/reference/api/indexes.html#get-one-index)
+    **Note**:  This example must be launched in your terminal but if you are already using the Meilisearch SDK you can use the command related to the [latter](https://docs.meilisearch.com/reference/api/indexes.html#get-one-index)

-  2. Check that the documents has been added to your MeiliSearch database:
+  2. Check that the documents has been added to your Meilisearch database:
     ```bash
     curl \
       -X GET 'http://${MEILISEARCH_HOST}/indexes/${MEILISEARCH_INDEX_NAME}/stats'
     ```
-    The response will contain the number of documents in MeiliSearch index.
+    The response will contain the number of documents in Meilisearch index.
-    **Note**:  This example must be launched in your terminal but if you are already using the MeiliSearch SDK you can use the command related to the [latter](https://docs.meilisearch.com/reference/api/stats.html#get-stat-of-an-index)
+    **Note**:  This example must be launched in your terminal but if you are already using the Meilisearch SDK you can use the command related to the [latter](https://docs.meilisearch.com/reference/api/stats.html#get-stat-of-an-index)